ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/Best_practices/en.md

 ## Applying reviews

-Reviews are best applied directly through the GitHub web interface.
-Use the `Add suggestion to batch` button when in the `Files changed` tab to apply multiple reviews simultaneously.
+Reviews are best applied directly through the github web interface.
+Use the `Add suggestion to batch` button when in the `Files changed` tab to apply multiple reviews simultaneusly.

 ![][img/apply-batch-review.gif]